broom-lang/broom/design/passes.md

 After this point there are no user errors, only warnings.

+* Deparametrization
+    - Replace quantified and other abstract types and their terms as well as coercion types and their uses with Object, Word8 etc. (coercion type -less) casts (like Java type erasure!)
 * Shrinking reductions
     - Emitting warnings about unused code
     - Can't shrink until all error checking is done
+    - Simpler after deparametrization
     - Harder to emit good warnings after CPS conversion
         * Also good to reduce the amount of code to CPS-convert